-What better way to celebrate the nation's birthday than taking a day off.
-Or, as Homer Simpson would agree, "Celebrate your country's independence by blowing up a small part of it" (we mean fireworks, duh).
+What better way to celebrate the nation's birthday than taking a day off?
+Or, as Homer Simpson would say, "celebrate your country's independence by blowing up a small part of it" (we mean fireworks, duh).
 You've probably earned a day off, so have a beer or five, eat some barbecue, and watch some fireworks.
-You have a long day of partying ahead of you, necessitating a good playlist.
-There are some decent 4th of July/American pride songs out there, but here are the five that irk us the most -- and chances are you'll hear a few of them if you go out to celebrate today.
+You have a long day of relaxing ahead of you, which means you need a good playlist.
+There are some decent Fourth of July/American pride songs out there, but here are the five that irk us the most — and chances are you'll hear a few of them if you're out and about today.

-Lana Del Rey -- National Anthem While it's cool to see Lana impersonate Marilyn Monroe and Jackie O, watching A$AP Rocky get his brains blown out a la JFK may ruffle some feathers.
-Plus, if "Video Games" becomes our new national anthem, we're a little terrified.
+While it's cool to see Lana impersonate Marilyn Monroe and Jackie O, watching A$AP Rocky get his brains blown out a la JFK may ruffle some feathers.

 Because everyone will be partying in the U.S.A., get it?
-Though Miley makes us wonder whether the holiday would be a bit more enjoyable if Jay-Z was playing every time we got in a taxi . . .
-Wouldn't it be fun to roll to the Tempe Beach Park or Steele Indian School Park fireworks displays while blasting "On to the Next One" or "99 Problems"?
-We've got 99 problems and Miley ain't one.
-Also, ignore the memo and don't wear stilettos today.
+Miley makes us wonder if the holiday would be more enjoyable if Jay-Z was playing every time we got in a Lyft.
+Wouldn't it be fun to roll out to a bar (when they reopen, of course) while blasting "On to the Next One" or "99 Problems"?

-You're bound to see some fireworks today, so why not watch them come out of Katy Perry's boobs?
+You're bound to see some fireworks this weekend, so why not watch them come out of Katy Perry's boobs?
 Isn't that what 'Merica is all about?
-But really, think about it, calling somebody a firework is fairly offensive.
+But really, if you think about it, calling someone a firework is fairly offensive.
 She's saying that said person is all show and burns out in a big, dazzling display.